1cfresh solution divides its functionality between two main service points:

 All working 1C:Enterprise infobases have to be published on the backend site:

-To give users an access to these infobases, you need to redirect the corresponding traffic to backend by adding one more URL Rewrite rule for each infobase.
+To give users access to these infobases, you need to redirect the corresponding traffic to backend by adding one more URL Rewrite rule for each infobase.
 These rules are also being added to the front-end site.
 Each rule has to intercept all requests containing the name of your published infobase

 and rewrite it to the URL of this infobase on the backend server